Gary Ridgway

-Gary Leon Ridgway (born February 18, 1949), also known as the Green River Killer, is an American serial killer and sex offender.
-He was initially convicted of 48 separate murders.
-As part of his plea bargain, another conviction was added, bringing the total number of convictions to 49, making him the second most prolific serial killer in United States history according to confirmed murders.
-He killed many teenage girls and women in the U.S. state of Washington during the 1980s and 1990s.
+Gary Leon Ridgway (born February 18, 1949), known as the Green River Killer or the Green River Strangler, is an American serial killer who was convicted of murdering forty-nine women between 1982 and 1998 in the northwestern United States.
+At the time of his arrest in 2001, he was believed to be the most prolific serial killer in United States history, according to confirmed murders.

-Most of Ridgway's victims were alleged to be sex workers and other women in vulnerable circumstances, including underage runaways.
-The press gave him his nickname after the first five victims were found in the Green River before his identity was known.
-He strangled his victims, usually by hand but sometimes using ligatures.
-After strangling them, he would dump their bodies in forested and overgrown areas in King County, often returning to the bodies to have sexual intercourse with them.
+Most of Ridgway's victims were alleged sex workers or other women in vulnerable circumstances, including underage runaways.
+Before his capture, media outlets nicknamed him the Green River Killer or Green River Strangler due to his first five victims being found at the Green River in Washington State.
+Ridgway strangled his victims, usually by hand, but sometimes using ligatures.
+After strangling them, he would dump their bodies in forested and overgrown areas, often returning to the bodies to engage in acts of necrophilia.

-On November 30, 2001, as Ridgway was leaving the Kenworth truck factory where he worked in Renton, Washington, he was arrested for the murders of four women whose cases were linked to him through DNA profiling evidence.
+Ridgway had been a suspect in the Green River case since 1982; however, investigators were unable to link him to the murders at that time.
+Later advances in DNA profiling allowed investigators to definitively link Ridgway to the murders, and he was arrested on November 30, 2001, as he was leaving the Kenworth truck factory where he worked in Renton, Washington.
 As part of a plea bargain wherein he agreed to disclose the locations of still-missing women, he was spared the death penalty and received a sentence of life imprisonment without the possibility of parole.

 Early life

-Gary Leon Ridgway was born on February 18, 1949, in Salt Lake City, Utah, the second of Mary and Thomas Ridgway's three sons.
-His home life was somewhat troubled; relatives have described his mother as domineering and have said that, while young, he witnessed more than one violent argument between his parents.
-His father was a bus driver who would often complain about the presence of sex workers.

-Ridgway had a bed-wetting problem until he was 13, and his mother would wash his genitals after every episode.
-He would later tell defense psychologists that, as an adolescent, he had conflicting feelings of anger and sexual attraction toward his mother, and fantasized about killing her.
+Gary Ridgway was born on February 18, 1949, in Salt Lake City, Utah, the second of three sons to Thomas and Mary Ridgway.
+His childhood was somewhat troubled; relatives later described his mother as a domineering woman who inflicted corporal punishment upon her sons for minor offenses.
+Ridgway himself would later tell defense psychologists that, as an adolescent, he had conflicting feelings of anger and sexual attraction toward his mother, and fantasized about killing her.
+Ridgway's father, whose marriage to Ridgway's mother was volatile, worked as a bus driver and often complained about the presence of sex workers on his route.

-Ridgway is dyslexic, and was held back a year in high school.
-When he was 16, he stabbed a six-year-old boy who survived the attack.
-Ridgway had led the boy into the woods and then stabbed him through the ribs into his liver.
+Ridgway, who is dyslexic, was held back a year in high school and exhibited an IQ recorded as being in the "low eighties."
+When he was aged 16, Ridgway lured a six-year-old boy into woodland and stabbed him through the ribs into his liver; the boy managed to survive the attack.

-Ridgway's IQ was recorded as being in the "low eighties".